-For many years, having a green decking area was the last thing
+For many years, having a green decking area was the last thing you wanted.

 After months of classic British summertime, somebody would take a lasting look at your much-neglected wooden decking sitting in the corner of your garden and remark that it looked ‘a little slimy’.
 So with a weary sigh, you’d get up from your favourite chair, fend off a child looking for you to head outside and play with them, and instead spend your time giving the deck a wash, restain and repaint.

 Only for all your lovingly applied treatments to wash away after the supposed scorching August Bank Holiday actually turns out to involve the tail-end of a tropical hurricane.